-Larry is joining the team because he believes in the education of our children- they are the future and if we do not act now, future could be dark.
-He hopes to make an impact and give our future leaders a helping hand for a bright future.
+Larry joined the team because he believes in the importance of educating our children.
+He hopes to make long-lasting impacts that give children the tools they need thrive.
 He has been supporting youth and public education for years with the CMSD school board, Cuyahoga County Fatherhood Initiative, Broadway P16, Catholic Charities Head Start, and the Cleveland Transformation Alliance.
-He is passionate about the education system and is motivated to address the obstacles it faces to provide free, quality education to students everywhere.
-Larry serves the Buckeye and Mt.
+He is passionate about education and is motivated to dismantle systemic barriers that prevent many Cleveland students from receiving a quality education.
+He serves the Buckeye and Mt.
 Pleasant neighborhoods as a School Quality Ambassador.

 Rosetta Gloster, School Quality Ambassador

-Rosetta’s experience working with community members has been well-developed through her work in Cleveland.
+Rosetta’s experience working with community members has been cultivated through her work in Cleveland.
 She graduated from the 30th class of Neighborhood Leadership Institute (NLI).
 Rosetta worked with the Hough Development Corporation as a Community Outreach Coordinator and Project Manager.
 She has chaired the New Beginning Ministries Community Outreach group.
-Her volunteerism in Cleveland ranges from working with the Susan G. Komen walk; Organizers and Allies; Volunteer Income Tax Assistance; Lean Six Sigma; and as a True2U Mentor for 8th grade students.
-Rosetta finds the work with young people the most engaging and intriguing, finding that they have the same rights to culture as adults, but their circumstances create challenges that can only be met with determination, creativity, and integrity.
-She finds the work with and for children and young people challenging, but incredibly rewarding.
+She has an extensive amount of volunteer experience.
+For example, she volunteered for the Susan G. Komen walk and serves as a True2U mentor for 8th grade students.
 Rosetta also volunteers with her church’s food access programs.
+Rosetta enjoys working with young people.
+She believes that they deserve the “same rights to culture” as adults and their circumstances create challenges that can only be met with determination, creativity, and integrity.
 Rosetta currently lives in the Hough neighborhood, which she serves through her ambassador work.